 At the beginning of the 2012 season. the Bucks have a very good shooting guard in Monta Ellis who was obtained from the Golden State Warriors in a trade for center Andrew Bogut.
 They also have backup help at the center position with the additions of Samuel Dalembert and Joel Przybilla.
 There is also better strength at power forward with the development of Larry Sanders, the addition of Ekpe Udoh who came with Ellis from Golden State, and the number one college draft choice John Henson.
 The team appears now to have better chemistry, and its younger players like Tobias Harris are starting to develop and get into the playing rotation.

 The Bucks' 2012 Pre-Season Games

 The Bucks finished 3-5 during the October pre-season games.
-After winning their first two games, Milwaukee struggled winning only one of the last six games.
-A bright spot in the preseason was the very good play of third year center-power forward Larry Sanders, second year player Tobias Harris, and rookies Doron Lamb and John Henson.
+After winning their first two games, Milwaukee struggled to win only one of the last six games.
+A bright spot in the preseason was the very good play of third-year center-power forward Larry Sanders, second-year player Tobias Harris, and rookies Doron Lamb and John Henson.
 On the dimmer side, the team was giving up too many points in the paint due to many of the newer players not completely catching on to Scott Skiles' defensive scheme.